novikov-alexander/SmartSunrise/README.md

 # Smart Sunrise Project

 The Smart Sunrise project is a simple application that utilizes the NooLite library to simulate a sunrise by gradually adjusting the brightness level using a NooLite adapter.
+Is is designed to serve as a sunrise light alarm.
+The gradual increase in brightness mimics the natural sunrise, providing users with a gentle and effective wake-up experience.
 This project allows users to specify the COM port name and the desired duration for the sunrise, providing a customizable and automated way to create a gradual and natural wake-up experience.

 ## Table of Contents